gkulasik/grpc_assistant_server/README.md

 ```

 #### Execute example response success
-Response contains the parsed response (from the full output at the bottom), the command used (ready to copy and paste), and the full output of the command for additional debugging.
+Response contains the parsed response (extracted from the full output below), the command used (ready to copy and paste), and the full output of the command for additional debugging.
 This is all returned as plain text to allow for proper string escaping.

 Success is indicated via the HTTP status code 200.